AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **Hint** ``<<\LimtiString`` to turn off substitutions and place text as is with $ marks etc

+:Exercise:
+ - make a script/function that produces an array of random numbers (Tip: ``$RANDOM``)
+ - Implement a Bubble sort using arrays and loops and other built-in BASH functionality (no *sort* etc).
+ - (*) Implement a script that sorts text file lines by lines length

 Catching kill signals: trap
 ---------------------------
-You can make scripts bulletproof against errors with ``trap``.
-It lets you catch errors and execute a function, even when the script is being aborted.
+What if your script generates temp file and you'd like to keep it clean even if script gets interupted at the execution time?

+The built-in ``trap`` command lets you tell the shell what to do if your script recieved signal to exit.
+It can catch all, but here listed most common by their numbers

+ * 0  EXIT  exit command
+ * 1  HUP   when session disconnected
+ * 2  INT   interrupt - often Ctrl-c
+ * 3  QUIT  quit - often Ctrl-\
+ * 9  KILL  real kill command, it can't be caught
+ * 15 TERM  termination, by ``kill`` command

 ::

- trap command list_of_signals   # thus trap catches listed signals only, others it ignores
+ # 'trap' catches listed signals only, others it silently ignores
+ trap command list_of_signals

- trap "echo We are killed" INT TERM while :; do sleep 30 done
+ trap 'echo Do something on exit' EXIT trap 'echo We are killed!'
+1 2 15 while :; do sleep 30 done